• Skip to primary navigation

 Toasted bread cubes on a baking sheet.

-Bake the bread at 350° F for 15 minutes or until the bread cubes are toasted.
 This process can also be done a day ahead of time.
 This actually works better since the bread dries out more, preventing the stuffing from getting too soggy.
+Store the toasted bread cubes in a container or zip top bag on the counter.

 The Sausage Mixture

-Sausage in stuffing is pretty untraditional, but I love the meatiness and texture it adds.
 The original recipes uses hot Italian sausage, and the flavor is so good.
-But since my kids were eating this too, I went with mild Italian sausage.
+But since my kids were eating this, I went with mild Italian sausage.

 Cooked sausage, carrots, onions, and celery in a skillet.